Matrix Decomposition and Applications: Bias Term

 \section{Bias Term}

-In ordinary least squares, a bias term is added to the raw matrix.
-A similar idea can be applied to the ALS problem.
-We can add a fixed column with all 1's to the last column of $\bW$, thus an extra row should be added to the last row of $\bZ$ to fit the features introduced by the bias term in $\bW$.
-Analogously, a fixed row with all 1's can be added to the first row of $\bZ$, and an extra column in the first column of $\bW$ to fit the features.
-The situation is shown in Figure~\ref{fig:als-bias}.
+In ordinary least squares models, a bias term is usually incorporated into the raw matrix to improve model performance, as illustrated in Equation~\eqref{equation:ls-bias}.
+A similar approach can be applied to the ALS algorithm.
+Specifically, a fixed column filled with all ones can be appended to the \textbf{last column} of matrix $\bW$.
+To account for this, an extra row should be added to the last row of matrix $\bZ$ to fit the features introduced by the bias term in $\bW$.
+Analogously, a fixed row with all ones can be added to the \textbf{first row} of $\bZ$, and an extra column in the first column of $\bW$ can be added to fit the features.
+This configuration is illustrated in Figure~\ref{fig:als-bias}.